tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 - [x] Parameterize the iSV57 via direct communication with the ESP32
 - [ ] Read the actual pedal config from SimHub
 - [ ] Parameterize all servo registers from ESP
+    - [ ] Add a SimHub button to send and store the register values